Den Hegarty: Early career

-Darts (1976–1978)
+Darts

-At an early age Hegarty moved to Brighton, England.
-Hegarty formed the 1950s styled band, Darts in August 1976, along with vocalists Rita Ray, Griff Fender and sax player Horatio Hornblower, all of whom he had played with in the band Rocky Sharpe & the Razors (pre-Rocky Sharpe and the Replays).
+Hegarty formed the 1950s styled band, Darts in August 1976, along with vocalists Rita Ray, Griff Fender and sax player Horatio Hornblower, all of whom he had played with in Rocky Sharpe & the Razors.
 His role in Darts was as the bass singer, songwriter, arranger and music director.

+In 1978, the band had three singles that all peaked at number two: "Come Back My Love" (originally recorded by The Wrens in 1955), "The Boy from New York City" (originally by The Ad Libs in 1964) and "It's Raining" (an original composition by member Griff Fender).

 Described as "wild eyed", "wild haired and manic", "maniacal", and as a "kinetic and charismatic performer", Hegarty gave the group a distinctive, anarchic edge.
 As the former BBC radio executive Lesley Douglas later recalled of a 1970s gig: "I remember sitting in the front row terrified of the Darts singer Den Hegarty, because all the papers had said that he was the mad man of music and that he would dive into the crowd".
 Music journalist Will Hodgkinson recounted another incident, during a Spanish eurovision TV show in 1979, where "the grandiosity of the whole affair proved too much for the bug-eyed Hegarty, who felt compelled to jump into a fountain and roll around in it, mid-performance", before taking off his socks and wringing them down the neck of actress Sylvia Kristel.
 Dave Haslam recalled how Hegarty "had a thing for clambering on the speaker stacks at the side of the stage (by far the highlight of the set)".

-After Darts (1978–)

-Hegarty left Darts in 1978.
+By late 1978, Darts' touring schedule was so full that Hegarty was completely unaware at the time that his father had nearly died until after he had left hospital.
+Hegarty then asked the bands manager if they could cut down on touring so he could tend to his father, but according to Hegarty, their manager, who he described as "a total shyster, because he ripped the rest of them off absolutely mercilessly" made it out that Den was "betraying everybody", so he ultimately left Darts in September 1978.

+Solo

 He signed to Mercury Records and released a solo single "Voodoo Voodoo" in March 1979 which was his only solo hit, reaching number 73 in the UK Singles Chart.
 The following year, he made a guest appearance on The Clash's album Sandinista!.
+Hegarty believes that he was "restricted in the kind of things" he wanted to do in his solo career as he was signed to the same label as Darts, and they didn't want him to "do something that would compete with Darts".